Breeze/breeze.github.io/doc-breeze-labs/directives-float.md

 layout: doc-breeze-labs
 redirect_from: "/old/documentation/breezedirectivesfloat.html"
 ---
-# Angular Float Directive
+# AngularJS Float Directive

-The `zFloat` directive tells Angular to display the view value rather than the floating point model value when the view and model values are "equivalent".
+The `zFloat` directive tells AngularJS to display the view value rather than the floating point model value when the view and model values are "equivalent".

 # What's the problem

-Without this directive, Angular data binding can erase the user's input as she is typing, making it difficult for her to complete her intended data value.
+Without this directive, AngularJS data binding can erase the user's input as she is typing, making it difficult for her to complete her intended data value.

-The cause is Angular's eager data binding.
+The cause is AngularJS's eager data binding.
-Angular sends *each keystroke* through to the data bound model property.
+AngularJS sends *each keystroke* through to the data bound model property.

 That becomes a problem when Breeze parses data entry before the user has finished typing.
 The user could be in the middle of data entry